eulerlab/bc-motion/README.md

 # bc-motion

+Please note that this repository is still being updated with all of the code.
+Thanks for your patience!

 This repository contains the code to interact with the data and models presented in Strauss, Korympidou et al. Center-surround interactions underlie bipolar cell motion sensitivity in the mouse retina.
 Nature communications.
 2022.13(5574).